elotl/eks-milpa/README.md

 Prerequisites:
 * An AWS account that can create and manage EKS clusters.
 * Terraform is used for provisioning the EKS cluster.
 Get it [here](https://www.terraform.io/downloads.html).
 * Kubectl for interacting with Kubernetes.
 Install a compatible version from [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl).
-Kubectl supports one release of version skew, and here we use Kubernetes 1.10, so you will need kubectl 1.10 or 1.11.
+We recommend at least v1.14.
-* Ensure `AWS_SECRET_ACCESS_KEY, AWS_DEFAULT_REGION, AWS_ACCESS_KEY_ID` are all exported to the appropriate values
+* Ensure `AWS_SECRET_ACCESS_KEY, AWS_DEFAULT_REGION, AWS_ACCESS_KEY_ID` are all exported to the appropriate values.

 Optional:
 * A license for Milpa.
 Get one for free [here](https://www.elotl.co/trial).
 If no license is set, Milpa will switch into Developer Edition mode, which limits the number of pods it will handle.